luised94/lab_utils/README.md

 10. MED- Analyze other code in paperpile directory to redesing and incorporate into code repository
 11. LOW- Add better formatting for echo commands.
 12. MED- Use renv to manage R packages for each module.
-13. LOW- Create a script that consolidates logs files based on JOB_ID.